 Apple iPhone 9 and/or iPhone XI, iPhone X2

 The iPhone X is a celebration of 10-years of iPhone.
 It's also super-premium and expensive.
 But Apple has confirmed that this phone lays the foundations for the next 10 years of the iPhone and we suspect that the 2018 iPhone update will take a lot from the iPhone X.

 There's currently no knowing what Apple will call the new iPhone, but we suspect it will move from stainless steel back to aluminium to bring the price down, while retaining that 19:9 display and using Face ID rather than Touch ID in a home button.
 We'd expect Apple to offer a couple of sizes in this design, making some differentiation between the two as it does with the iPhone 8 and 8 Plus currently.
-At the moment, however, there's no evidence to say exactly what might happen.
+At the moment, however, there's a lot of speculation and not a lot to go on.

 We can expect the iPhone 9 to launch in October 2018 but there may also be an iPhone SE2 before then, too.

 The iPhone SE is the entry-level offering from Apple and also one of the oldest phones still in circulation.
 Speculation about its replacement has been swirling for some time.

 There's been some talk of an updated design to switch to a glass back for the smallest iPhones, but there's still a debate around whether we'd see a notched or no-notch display.
 Some think that with iOS pushing gesture navigation, that evolving beyond the home button is something that Apple will want to do.
 But is that too expensive?
 Read all the rumours for yourself.

 BlackBerry Mobile maker TCL has set the date of 7 June for the launch of the Key2 - as well as confirming the name.
 You can expect an update to the KeyOne, so that's an Android device with a traditional BlackBerry keyboard.